gruntjs/grunt-docs/grunt.template.md

 ### grunt.template.process
 Process a [Lo-Dash template](http://lodash.com/docs/#template) string.
 The `template` argument will be processed recursively until there are no more templates to process.

 The default data object is the entire config object, but if `options.data` is set, that object will be used instead.
-The default template delimiters are `<% %>` but if `options.delimiters` is set to a valid delimiter name, those template delimiters will be used instead.
+The default template delimiters are `<% %>` but if `options.delimiters` is set to a custom delimiter name, those template delimiters will be used instead.

-_See the `grunt.template.setDelimiters` method for a list of valid delimiter names._

 ```js
 grunt.template.process(template [, options])